Bryan Morse (politician)

 Bryan Morse is an American politician.
 He is a member of the New Hampshire House of Representatives.

 Personal life

 Bryan is the father of two children.
 He is married to Samantha Morse, the Register of Deeds for Merrimack County, New Hampshire.

-In 2015, Bryan was arrested for carrying a concealed firearm without a permit.
-New Hampshire has been a Constitutional Carry State since 2017, so Bryan would not have been charged if this occurred today.
-The same year, Bryan was also arrested for willful concealment.
+In addition, in 2023, Morse and his wife Samantha were rescued while hiking in the White Mountains.

+Morse was arrested in 2025 and accused of posting revenge porn.